CODEWITHSOURAVBANERJEE26/notification-system/README.md

 If additional time were available, I would:

-- Improve the frontend user interface and user experience.
 - Add search and filtering for notifications.
-- Implement pagination for handling large numbers of notifications.
+- Implement pagination for handling large notification datasets.
 - Replace polling with real-time notifications using WebSockets.
+- Implement JWT-based authentication and authorization.
+- Add automated unit and integration tests.
-- Improve validation and error handling across the application.
+- Improve validation and error handling.
+- Add Docker support.
-- Test the application more thoroughly under different user and tenant scenarios.
+- Deploy the application to a cloud platform.
-- Improve application logging for easier debugging and maintenance.
+- Add monitoring, structured logging, and health checks.

 ---

 # Author

 **Sourav Banerjee**